 The MCO may also conduct a special targeted BEOMB job where Members are surveyed to verify whether services were received from a Provider under MCO review.
-Prior to distribution, the MCO must first request approval from PI for any letter templates.
+Prior to the mailing, the MCO must first request approval from PI for any letter templates.
 Once approval is granted by PI, the MCO must then upload the letter template to their individual Member Material website in Share Point for the Division of Managed Care approval.
 The MCO should indicate the date PI granted approval by using the State Approved section on the bottom of the form in the footer section.
 The MCO must meet the following criteria:

-- The MCO must complete the MCO Form: Permissions (see the Managed Care Report Companion Guide), load it to the PI secure website, individual MCO, Shared Documents Permission folder and email the MCO Coordinator. - The PI Review staff will respond to the permission within five (5) business days and notify the MCO contact person when completed.

-- The MCO will generate the BEOMB run and mail the letters to the Members, along with a stamped self-addressed envelope. - When the Member returns a letter, any response other than a "yes" must be logged to the case for record retention purposes. - If the case is later referred to PI and MFCU as a fraud referral, all responses that were investigated must be forwarded as part of the referral.
+- The MCO must complete the Permissions Form (see the Managed Care Report Companion Guide), upload it to the secure PI website, and notify PI. - o The PI Review staff will respond to the permission within five (5) business days and notify the MCO contact person when completed. - The MCO will generate the BEOMB run and mail the letters to the Members, along with a stamped self-addressed envelope. - When the Member returns a letter, any response other than a "yes" must be logged to the case for record retention purposes. - If the case is later referred to PI and MFCU as a fraud referral, all responses that were investigated must be forwarded as part of the referral.

-Under a targeted BEOMB run only, the MCO may inquire regarding confidential services for Members age 15 and younger.
+Under a targeted BEOMB run only, the MCO may inquire regarding confidential services for Members aged 15 and younger.
 This request must be identified on the Permission Request.
 The MCO must obtain specific and individual letter approval for each Permission request in which confidential services are identified.

-Section 11.1.18: Refer to Section 11.10, Statewide Pharmacy Lock-In Program (SPLIP), of this document.
+Refer to Section 11.10, Statewide Pharmacy Lock-In Program (SPLIP), of this document.